Navigating IVF on the NHS

-If you need help having a child, you might consider turning to the NHS for free IVF.
+If you need help having a child in the UK, you might consider turning to the NHS for free IVF.

 There’s a wealth of information out there on who might be eligible, but it can be hard to find – and even harder to understand.

-This guide aims to help you make an informed decision by being your one source of truth, dispelling the mystery around IVF on the NHS.
+This guide aims to help you make an informed decision if you’re considering IVF on the NHS.

 Can you get IVF on the NHS?

 In short, yes, you may be able to have IVF on the NHS.
-But access to NHS fertility treatment isn’t easy – depending on where you live you be offered up to 3 cycles of IVF or none at all.
-There are also a number of additional criteria you must meet before the NHS will offer treatment to you.
+But access to NHS fertility treatment isn’t always straightforward.
+Depending on where you live, the number of cycles offered varies from one to three.
+Plus, there are a number of additional criteria you need to meet to be eligible for NHS treatment.

 What are the NHS IVF criteria?